Project

 Thanks in advance.

-Updated by mperham (Mike Perham) almost 13 years ago
+Updated by mperham (Mike Perham) about 13 years ago

 My use case: I want to use Rails in thread-safe mode in production so I don't have to fork 20 Ruby processes to handle 20 concurrent requests.
 When developing, Rails auto loads classes on every request.
 This auto loading is critical to Rails' rapid development cycle and there's no way I'm going to disable it.
 Unfortunately the current autoload behavior makes the development environment incompatible with thread-safe mode.